kkbhav/pouchdb-adapters-rn/README.md

 PouchDB adapter for ReactNative using HTTP (e.g. a remote CouchDB or CouchDB-like database) or SQLite as its data store.

+This package has made changes in pouchdb-adapter-websql and pouch-adapter-http for integrating with react-native.

 ## Prerequisites

 - [pouchdb-react-native](https://github.com/stockulus/pouchdb-react-native)